mc2-center/cckp-toolkit-workflow/analysis/DECISIONS.md

 # Analysis decisions

-Why the analyses are specified the way they are, and what each one cannot establish.
+This document describes why the analyses are specified the way they are, and what each one cannot establish.

 Module docstrings say what a script reads, writes and computes.
 The reasoning behind a design, the alternatives rejected, and the limitations a reader should hold against a result live here,